 You will want to look for tents with quality seams and zippers to keep out cold weather and bugs.
 When camping with a family, the zippers will get tested frequently, so durable zippers are a must.

-All of your tent materials need to be very high quality since they will be getting a lot of use.
-For example, the window covers will be rolled up and down, flaps will be pulled back, zippers opened and closed constantly.
+Your tent materials need to be very high quality since they will be getting a lot of use.
+For example, the window covers will be rolled up and down, flaps pulled back, and zippers opened and closed constantly.
 All these moving parts need to handle the wear and tear of extended camping.

 Large canvas tents may come with a stove jack.
 This is helpful, so you don’t have to cut your own hole for the stove pipe.